-\subparagraph{Conclusions.} To conclude, both layer topology and director topology can be used to identify the topological charge and the fine structure of interior and virtual smectic grain boundaries.
-While these two concepts are not strictly dual to each other, the most comprehensive picture can be obtained by employing them in synergy. (i) The discontinuous order throughout a grain boundary becomes apparent in both the director field and the layer networks. (ii) The total topological charge of a grain boundary follows when taking into account the full spatial extent, upon observing (iia) the distribution of alternating charges on the dual layer network or (iib) the elongated structure of the nematic defect; (iii) a fine structure involving quarter charges can be (iiia) found in layer topology by heuristically splitting and eliminating oppositely charged neighboring network defects and (iiib) substantiated in director topology by identifying point defects in the tetratic field; (iv) the fine structure of virtual defects, which are located at the confining walls or outside the system, (iva) follows from layer topology in full analogy to interior defects, such that this direct observation justifies (ivb) the indirect classification of such defects using director topology, as it is not possible to measure local order parameter fields outside the system.
+To conclude, both layer topology and director topology can be used to identify the topological charge and the fine structure of interior and virtual smectic grain boundaries.
+While these two concepts are not strictly dual to each other, the most comprehensive picture can be obtained by employing them in synergy. (i) The discontinuous order throughout a grain boundary becomes apparent in both the director field and the layer networks. (ii) The total topological charge of a grain boundary follows when taking into account the full spatial extent, upon observing (iia) the distribution of alternating charges on the dual layer network or (iib) the elongated structure of the nematic defect. (iii) A fine structure involving quarter charges can be (iiia) found in layer topology by heuristically splitting and eliminating oppositely charged neighboring network defects and (iiib) substantiated in director topology by identifying point defects in the tetratic field. (iv) The fine structure of virtual defects, which are located at the confining walls or outside the system, (iva) follows from layer topology in full analogy to interior defects, such that this direct observation justifies (ivb) the indirect classification of such defects using director topology, as it is not possible to measure local order parameter fields outside the system.

-In view of practical applications, the layer networks and their defects can be automatically identified and analyzed in both colloidal experiments and simulations of hard rods \cite{monderkamp2023network,jull2023curvature}.
-Moreover, layer topology can be applied to grain boundaries at which the terminating layers are not perpendicular and to systems in which different physical anchoring conditions are imposed.
+In view of practical applications, the layer networks and their defects can be automatically identified and analyzed in both colloidal experiments and simulations of hard rods in two spatial dimensions \cite{monderkamp2023network,jull2023curvature}, while applications targeting certain three-dimensional systems are within reach \cite{monderkamp2022topological}.
+Moreover, the present approach using layer topology can be applied to grain boundaries at which the terminating layers are not perpendicular and to systems in which different physical anchoring conditions are imposed.
 This suggests advantages over director topology when targeting applications for molecular liquid crystals \cite{michel2004optical,michel2006structure,coursault2016self,zappone2020analogy,zappone2022one} and related continuum models \cite{ball2023free}.

-\subparagraph{Acknowledgements.}
+\section{Acknowledgements}